 NB: This position is not remunerated but reasonable out of pocket expenses incurred fulfilling the duties of the role are reimbursed.

+For more information about Age UK Bexley, please visit our website at Age UK Bexley

 For an informal conversation please email Geraldine Powell our current chair here with your phone number.